Wilson Park, Baltimore: History

 Wilson Park was built north of Baltimore which expanded in the 1950s to include Wilson Park and beyond.
-Still itvis the first community, now in Baltimore, built solely for black people.
+Still it is the first community, now in Baltimore, built solely for black people.
 It was developed by Harry Wilson, an African American who began building houses as early as 1917.
 In addition to some of the neighborhoods being culturally historic, several are architecturally significant.

-In 1948, I was 5 when my parents moved into an Apartment Building on East Arlington Ave.
-(Now 43rd street) in order to teach (Psychology and Mathematics) at Morgan State.
-Other professors were Turpin (English), Taylor (Physics) and Lamb.
-At that time in Wilson Park,The Alameda was named Beauregard Ave.
-There was a wooden four room Elementary School, with two teachers (one of whom was the Principal), at the intersection of Beauregard Ave.
-And Cold Spring Land.

 Wilson's family began to sell large tracts of land in the early 1950s to developers who built dozens of new homes and apartment buildings on Arlington Ave (now 43rd street), St. Georges Ave. and Coldspring Lane.
 Kimberleigh Road was created in 1953 as part of the development.
 These homes were bought by a variety of upwardly mobile African-American families including those of steelworkers from the Sparrows Point Shipyard, postal workers, teachers and Morgan State College administrators.
-In 1954 my parents purchased three rowhouse homes on The Alameda for their parents and our family.